-If a Pokémon is Burned, place a "Burn marker" to show that it's Burned.
-As long as it's still Burned, flip a coin after each player if tails, place 2 damage counters on it, ignoring Weakness and Resistance.
-If an attack would burn a Pokémon that's already Burned, it doesn't get doubly Burned; instead, the new Burn condition replaces the old one.
+If a Pokémon is Burned, place a "Burn marker" on it to show that it's Burned.
+As long as it's still Burned, flip a coin after each player's turn.
+If tails, place 2 damage counters on it, ignoring Weakness and Resistance.
+If an attack would burn a Pokémon that's already Burned, it doesn't get doubly Burned.
+Instead, the new Burn condition replaces the old one.
 Make sure whatever you use for a Burn marker looks different from a damage counter.